seanbreckenridge/MALUserVsAverage/README.md

 # MAL User vs Average
 Uses [graph.anime.plus](https://graph.anime.plus/) to generate a graph that shows correlation between the user and average score on [MyAnimeList](https://myanimelist.net/).
-Each blip on the graph x-coordinate is your score, and y-coordinate is the weighted MAL score.
+Each blip on the graphs' x-coordinate is your score, and y-coordinate is the weighted MAL score.
 There is no grand takeaway from this, its just fun to look at.

 <img src="https://raw.githubusercontent.com/purplepinapples/MALUserVsAverage/master/images/1.png" width=400> <img src="https://raw.githubusercontent.com/purplepinapples/MALUserVsAverage/master/images/2.png" width=400>